 How do bloggers earn money?

 There are many ways to monetize your blog and earn money from it.
 You can add ads, affiliate banners, and sponsored content.
-Many bloggers also write guest posts for other companies and get paid for it.
+Many bloggers also write guest posts for other companies and get paid for them.

 What makes a blog successful?